 a,b Mean values with different superscripts differ significantly (P< 0.05%)

+(Consider writing the concentrations of ALE and ELE in milligrammes per millilitres [mg/mL])

 The results show that there was significant inhibition of egg hatch by different concentrations of ALE and ELE of V. negundo after 48 hours of incubation.
 The percentage efficacy observed in 5% ALE and ELE of V. negundo were 11.67±1.67 and 5.00±0.91, respectively.
 The TBZ ED50 was observed only in 0.3 µg/ml concentrations, indicating benzimidazole resistance, whereas 0.1 µg/ml and 0.2 µg/ml TBZ concentrations did not reach ED50.